This is an online, ongoing interpersonal process group.

-For many middle-aged women hovering around 50, there is usually plenty of social and family support to draw upon as they approach the traditional transitions of this period of life.
-From facing empty nest syndrome to planning their kids’ weddings or becoming grandmothers, these happenings are so accepted and expected that conversations about them take place everywhere: at the grocery store, all over the media, around the family dinner table, or during Wine Wednesdays with girlfriends.
+For many middle-aged women hovering around 50, there is often accessible social and family support to draw upon as they approach the traditional transitions of this period of life.
+From facing empty nest syndrome to planning their kids’ weddings or becoming grandmothers, these happenings are so accepted and expected that conversations about them take place everywhere: at the grocery store, all over the media, around the family dinner table, or during happy hour with friends.

-But what about the middle-aged woman that does not have kids—who is Not-a-Mom, either by choice or due to circumstances other than fertility challenges?
+But what about the middle-aged woman that does not have kids—who is Not-a-Mom, either by choice or due to circumstances?
 Where does she fit in?
-Where are the water cooler convos, meet-ups, happy hours, or family conversations that directly address her unique realities and feelings about her past, present, and future as a childfree, 50-ish-and-beyond woman in today’s world?
+Where are the water cooler conversations, meet-ups, Wine Wednesdays, or family conversations that directly address her unique realities and feelings about her past, present, and future as a childfree, 50-ish-and-beyond woman in today’s world?
 What about individuals who identify as women without children who do not conform to heteronormative identities?

 “Childfree” is a term commonly used to refer to women--or individuals who have ovaries and a womb--who have chosen to not have children.
 "Childless" is often used to represent individuals who feel that ambivalence and/or life circumstances (not meeting the right partner, dedication to career or vocation, financial hardship, etc.) led them to not becoming mothers.
 This decision impacts their lives differently than middle-aged mothers in ways that sometimes lead childfree women to feel like they do not fit in with their families, friends, or the larger world.
 Often, childfree women experience feelings of being misunderstood or regarded as selfish, immature, and misguided.